Gaza Community Mental Health Programme (GCMHP)

 - Between 2012-2014, Sweden granted GCHMP SEK 12 million (~$1.4 million), and as of March 2015, “Planning is now underway for continued support.”

-- Rhetoric: Uses unsubstantiated medical claims as an avenue to criticize the Israeli government, including allegations that the Jewish state engages in “systematic state organized violence,” “collective punishment” “massacres,” “war crimes,” and a system of “apartheid” against the Palestinian people.
+- Rhetoric: Uses unsubstantiated medical claims as an avenue to criticize the Israeli government, including allegations that the Jewish state engages in “collective punishment” “massacres,” and “war crimes.”

 - Claiming to offer “professional insight” into the reason why Israeli soldiers “shoot children in front of their parents,” Dr. Ahmed Abu-Tawahini, the General Director of the GCMHP headquarters in Gaza City, appeared before the UN’s anti-Israel Goldstone panel in 2009, claiming that such an action can only be explained by “the psychological instability” and desire of the Israeli soldier to “restore his lost image.”